-Indicator Measure Target July to December 2014 Comment January to June 2015 Comment The Community is Satisfied with Council's Role in Environmental Activities Community Satisfaction Survey Maintained or Improved • The next update for this satisfaction score will be in 2015.
-The next update for this satisfaction score will be in late 2015.
-The community is generating less waste Percentage garbage (red lid bins) of total waste per capita Decreasing • Domestic Waste generation per capita is 197 kg (this is Domestic waste only (red bin)).
+Indicator Measure Target July to December 2014 Comment January to June 2015 Comment The Community is Satisfied with Council's Role in Environmental Activities Community Satisfaction Survey Maintained or Improved The next update for this satisfaction score will be in 2015. • The next update for this satisfaction score will be in late 2015.
+The community is generating less waste Percentage garbage (red lid bins) of total waste per capita Decreasing Domestic Waste generation per capita is 197 kg (this is Domestic waste only (red bin)).
 This is calculated by total Municipal waste collected in a year divided by population 14,318 tonnes divided by 72,660 = 197kg (the population figure used was the 2015 forecasted population figure from forecast.id as no population figure was available for 2014.
-This may give a lower generation rate then the actual rate.) • Domestic Waste generation per capit is 207 kg (this is Domestic waste only (red bin)).
+This may give a lower generation rate then the actual rate.)
+Domestic Waste generation per capit is 207 kg (this is Domestic waste only (red bin)).
 This is calculated by total municipal waste collected in a 12 month period divided by population 15,056 tonnes divided by 72,660 = 207kg.
-NB - the population figure used is the 2015 forecasted population figure from forecast.id.
+NB - the population figure used is the 2015 forecasted population figure frof forecast.id.
 Households are not consuming more water Household water consumption per dwelling Stays the same or decreases Data was not available at the time of reporting.
-Indicator Under Review • Information obtained from Sydney Water showed the average househo in the Camden LGA consumed 236kL 2013/14 which is slightly higher than the Sydney average of 230kL.
-Where the average unit consumed 145kL in 2013/14 which is less than the Sydney average of 162kL.
-In the previous yea Camden households consumed 227k compared to the Sydney's average of 221kL and residents living in units consumed 148kL compared to Sydney average of 159kL.
-Hence overall, residents in houses have increased th consumption whilst residents living in units have reduced their consumption Indicator Under Review
+Indicator Under Review Information obtained from Sydney Water showed that the average household in the Camden LGA consumed 236kL in 2013/14 which is slightly higher than the Sydney avera of 230kL.
+Where the average unit consumed 145kL in 2013/14 which is less than the Sydney average of 162k In the previous year, Camden households consumed 227kL compato the Sydney's average of 221kL and residents living in units consumed 148kL compared to Sydney's average 159kL.
+Hence overall, residents in houses have increased their consumption whilst residents living in units have reduced their consumption